Egofit Walker Pro Treadmill Base Review

 Bottom Line

-This product is currently under review by our expert treadmill desk team.
 Below is some basic product information until our reviewers have concluded their lab testing.
 To be notified of the final published review please subscribe to our free monthly Office Fitness Club Newsletter.
-It should be noted that we gave an early read on this product when it was still an Indiegogo campaign.
-The final product that the company still decided to manufacture and sell is no better than the one they previewed.

 - Technically this is, as the Chinese manufacturer Egofit claims, the “Smallest And Lightest Treadmill You Can Find In The World”.